alecmuffett/drafts-not-complete-not-tested-do-not-use/onion-cluster-ideas/README.md

 # Goals

-- Generate sustained 500Mbits of TCP traffic
+- Serve sustained 500Mbits of TCP traffic
   - not HTTP, just plain TCP traffic with boring content
-- served over onion connections
+- Over Onion Connections
   - "vanilla" latest Tor with a basic config
-- from a "single" onion address
+- from a "single" Onion address
-  - use OnionBalance
+  - using OnionBalance

 # Hardware